-In the age of massively prevalent but largely meaningless social media connections, there is a growing recognition that quality is better than quantity when it comes to business contacts.
+In the age of massively prevalent but essentially meaningless social media connections, there is a growing recognition that quality is better than quantity when it comes to business contacts.

-People want to connect in a more organic way, and that’s tough to do when you’re surrounded by a crowd of hundreds or even thousands.
+People want to connect more organically, and that's tough to do when you're in a crowd of hundreds or even thousands.

-Diversity isn’t just a social value: it can also be a big business advantage.
+Diversity isn't just a social value: it can also be a significant business advantage.

-The companies that rank the highest in terms of ethnic and gender diversity have proven to be up to 35% more likely to be more profitable than their competitors.
+The companies that rank the highest in ethnic and gender diversity are up to 35% more profitable than their competitors.

-The value of having different points of view available to your business is becoming more and more evident, and with all the focus on bringing excluded or under-represented groups into the workplace in greater numbers, you can expect to see a continuing focus on this issue by next year as well.
+The value of having different points of view available to your business is becoming more evident.
+With all the focus on bringing excluded or under-represented groups into the workplace in more significant numbers, you can expect to see a continuing focus on this issue by next year as well.